bark-community/bark-token-old/README.md

    - [ ] Integrate the `sendToTreasury` function where appropriate in your main process.

 4. **Documentation:**
-   - [ ] Create separate docs, with changes, new features, and improvements.
+   - [ ] Add changes, new features, and improvements.
    - [ ] Provide clear instructions for users on how to utilize the new features.

 ## Contributing